wjanaszek/writing-challenge-game/README.md

 ## Technologies used

-PostgreSQL as storage for data
-Ably as messaging (pub-sub) system
+PostgreSQL as storage for data - updates are sent just for persistence (after reload) Ably as messaging (pub-sub) system - real-time updates